CDDLeiden/BOO-2024/Research Phase.md

 if there are many compounds available.
 Once your dataset is prepared in the same way as your previous dataset, the next step is to simply predict the bio-activities of the virtual screening compounds.

+For this research, a small virtual set has been composed.
+The virtual screening set is obtained using NextMove Software’s SmallWorld, a tool for performing similarity-based queries of compounds based on chemical modifications.
+The obtained dataset consists of an extensive series of compounds that are analogous to actives for targets investigated in the BOO 2024 projects.
+The 13470 compounds in the dataset are commercially available through two different chemical vendors, Enamine and eMolecules.

 ### Quality Assessment
 Predicting the bioactivity is only one part of the virtual screen; assessing which compounds to pick for further investigation is just as important.
 The simplest way to do this is to rank the predicted compounds based on bioactivity; higher scoring